-The MAX typically uses serial WAN, nailed T1, or nailed E1 to connect to a frame relay switch.
-For details on configuring these interfaces, see Chapter 2, "Configuring the MAX for WAN Access."
+The MAX typically uses serial WAN or nailed T1 for the connection to a frame relay switch.
+For details on configuring these physical interfaces, see Chapter 2, "Configuring the MAX for WAN Access."

 Kinds of logical interfaces to a frame relay switch